eliblocks/sumit-interview/README.md

 The show/read view should display basic information of the account.
 Just the type and name is fine.

 There should also be a simple list view of the accounts displaying the type and the name of the accounts.
+The list should be filterable by account type.

 ### Deleting an Account